bangadang/stackIT/FS25/Dataengineering.md

 ## the basic 4 V's + 2 V's
 ### 1. volume
 - refers to the sheer scale and dimension of data, which is enormous and often measured in tera/petabytes
+	- these volumes introduce challanges in data transfer, indexing & retrieval speed
 - need of the ability to process large amounts of data at once
-- requires scalable st
+- requires scalable storage and distributed processing systems
 - the data comes from different sources
 ### 2. variety
-- data is in many forms of different complexity
+- data comes in multiple formats of different complexity
+	- structured: databases
+	- semi-structured: JSON, XM
 - there is no fixed struture
 - data is not immediately ready to be processed
 - no uniformity or monotony